percona/k8spxc-docs/docs/operator.md

 ### `unsafeFlags.tls`

-Prevents users from configuring a cluster without TLS/SSL certificates (if `false`, the Operator will automatically change unsafe parameters to safe defaults).
+Prevents users from configuring a cluster without TLS/SSL certificates (if `false`, the Operator will detect unsafe parameters, set cluster status to `error`, and print error message in logs).

 | Value type  | Example    |
 | ----------- | ---------- |